 Creative Arts Therapy

-Last year (2016) 1,957 hospitalized children were engaged, comforted, distracted, and just made plain happy through the music provided by enCourage Kids and a sticker covered guitar.
+2018 saw 2,053 hospitalized children engaged, comforted, distracted, and just made plain happy through the music provided by enCourage Kids and a sticker-covered guitar.

 Lliam Greguez is a creative arts therapist using music to help hospitalized children improve their physical, mental, and emotional well-being.
-He has been contracted through the entertainment division of enCourageKids Foundation since August 2002.
+He has done this with the support of enCourageKids Foundation since August 2002.
 Everyone calls him Bill the guitarist, a child friendlier title.
 Therapy can be subtle even when profound, and a small smile can be a big thing.